ydkhatri/MacForensics/Deserializer/README.md

 ### Dependencies

-This tool has a dependency on [ccl_bplist](https://github.com/cclgroupltd/ccl-bplist).
+This tool has a dependency on biplist and [ccl_bplist](https://github.com/cclgroupltd/ccl-bplist).
 Use the supplied **ccl_bplist.py** as it is a modified version.